cisagov/prescup-challenges/pc4/team/round3-in-and-out-30-minute-adventure/solution/README.md

     - Select `220.133.91.1` and then click `Add to Target 1`
     - Select `220.133.91.202` and then click `Add to Target 2`
     - Click on the button that looks like a mini globe/world in the top-right area.
-    - Click `ARP Poisioning`, make sure to disable all optional parameters, then start it.
+    - Click `ARP Poisoning`, make sure to disable all optional parameters, then start it.
 4. Once running, open a second terminal and run Wireshark to start capturing traffic.
 You will see random `UDP` traffic being sent.
 5. Right-click on the `UDP Packet` and then scroll down to `Follow` -> `UDP Stream`.
 6. Within the packet that opens, you should have a small list of passwords mentioned in the `backup` share comment found previously.